mrange/FsNICC/README.md

 I was thinking, could I recreate the ST-NICC winner in F# for F# advent?

-From the invite to port the demo there was a format description as well as the original data file.
+From the competition invite to port the demo there was a format description as well as the original data file.

 So in theory I could do it.